Blender 4.2 LTS Worked Examples

 UV Map for Wig

-Before we start, the head object must have a UV map with no overlapping UV islands.
-Go into the UV Editing Tab Start clean by tabbing into Edit Mode, selecting the entire mesh with A, deleting any old meshes with U ➤ Reset Delete any seams by selecting the entire mesh with A, then Right Mouse Click ➤ Clear Seam Now with the entire mesh selected, unwrap it with U ➤ Unwrap.
+The wig object must have a UV map with no overlapping UV islands.
+Go into the UV Editing Tab Delete any old UV maps in the UV Maps section using - Start clean by tabbing into Edit Mode, selecting the entire mesh with A, deleting any old meshes with U ➤ Reset Delete any seams inherited from the parent head by selecting the entire mesh with A, then Right Mouse Click ➤ Clear Seam Now with the entire mesh selected, unwrap it with U ➤ Unwrap.
 In the left pane you'll see the mesh on a gray image grid background (because you don't have an image created for the UV yet).
 If you put the cursor in an island of the UV mesh in the left pane, you can select the connected vertices with L then rotate with Ror scale with S UV map for wig

 Hair Curves